 The value of establishing a primary care doctor

-A study found the percentage of Americans with a primary care doctor is declining.
+A study found the percentage of Americans with a primary care provider is declining.
 Why the drop?
 It could be that some don’t know why they need primary care or what they should talk about with their doctor.

+During preventive visits, you should ask your doctor about any health risk factors you have based on medical and family history.
 If your parent or close relative has a medical condition, it can put you at a higher risk, explains Dr. Jaimes-Huerta.
 Your doctor may recommend appropriate screenings and lifestyle changes to help reduce your risk.

 Additionally, be prepared to share your nutrition habits, exercise routine, sleep patterns and any stressors you may have.
 This information paints a picture of your general health so your doctor can make recommendations to help set you up for success.

+In a patient-provider relationship, honesty is the best policy.
 Dr. Jaimes-Huerta emphasizes the importance of a relationship built on trust.
-The more honest you are about your health, the more informed care your primary care doctor can provide.
+The more honest you are about your health, the more informed care your primary care provider can provide.

 Related Posts